sebpiller/jenkins-arm-docker/README.md

 A docker image containing the latest version of Jenkins, Open JDK 11, Tomcat, Maven, Git, Docker, and k3s, compatible with ARM processors (eg. Raspberry Pi).

-This enables you to build Java applications as well as docker images, and manage your kubernetes cluster, all from Jenkins.
+This enables you to build Java applications as well as Docker images, and manage your Kubernetes cluster, all from Jenkins.

-1) Run "fetch-binaries.sh" to get the latest binaries versions of Tomcat and Jenkins (not available in Debian repositories).
-2) Run "build.sh" to build a multi arch image and push to your docker repository.

 ## Troubleshoot